Florent Cuvelier

 Florent Paul Pierre Christian Cuvelier (born 12 September 1992) is a Belgian former professional footballer who played as a midfielder.

 Cuvelier began his career with Mouscron before joining the Academy of English side Portsmouth.
-Due to Portsmouth financial demise Cuvelier signed for Stoke City in the summer of 2010.
-At Stoke he has spent time out on loan at Walsall and Peterborough United.
+Due to Portsmouth's financial demise, Cuvelier signed for Stoke City in the summer of 2010.
+At Stoke, he has spent time out on loan at Walsall and Peterborough United.
 He joined Sheffield United in September 2013 for an undisclosed fee.
-He joined Port Vale on loan in January 2014, and picked up a serious injury during the loan spell.
-After returning to fitness he was loaned out to Burton Albion in March 2015.
+He joined Port Vale on loan in January 2014 and picked up a serious injury during the loan spell.
+After returning to fitness, he was loaned to Burton Albion in March 2015.
 He signed with Walsall in June 2016 and played there for two seasons.
 He joined Morecambe for a brief spell in October 2018.

 Career

 Stoke City

 Cuvelier started playing football for his local side Mouscron before moving to England to play for Portsmouth's youth team.
 He spent just a year on the south coast before joining Stoke City in July 2010.
 He rejected contract offers from Manchester City, Tottenham Hotspur and Fulham.
 Cuvelier spent the 2010–11 season with the academy before becoming a regular with the reserves.

 On 27 January 2012 Cuvelier joined League One side Walsall on a month-long loan.
 He made his professional debut four days later against Notts County.
 He scored his first professional goal against Oldham Athletic in a 2–1 defeat at Boundary Park.
 After impressing "Saddlers" manager Dean Smith, Cuvelier extended his loan until the end of the 2011–12 season.
 He was nominated for the League One Player of the Month award for his performances in March 2012.
 He returned to Stoke after playing 18 matches for Walsall, scoring four goals.
 He signed a new two-year contract with Stoke in May 2012.

 Cuvelier returned to Walsall on a six-month loan in July 2012.
 He scored against his old club Portsmouth on 15 September 2012 in a 2–1 win.
 In total he played 17 times in his second spell at the Bescot Stadium, scoring three goals.
 On 27 March 2013, Cuvelier joined Championship side Peterborough United on loan until the end of the 2012–13 season.
 He played once for Peterborough before returning to Stoke where he appeared on the bench for the first time against Southampton in the final match of the 2012–13 season.